 As a concerned security professional, you might be wondering if drone detection could be a viable solution for your organization.
 In this article, we'll break down exactly how to detect drones so you can make an informed decision.

-To detect drones effectively, you need a layered drone solution that includes RF detection, drone radar, optical technology (thermal cameras) and leading-edge software to tie every system together.
+To detect drones effectively, you need a layered drone detection solution that includes RF detection, drone radar, optical technology (thermal cameras) and leading-edge software to tie every system together.
+Drones are detected by preferably using a combination of these drone detection methods.

 At Aerial Armor, It’s our business to protect your business from unwanted aerial intruders.
 We will show you how we do just this in the following steps.